RedBearAK/toshy/README.md

 ## Installation

-Download the zip from the big green button.
-Unzip and open a terminal in the resulting folder.
+Download the latest zip from the big green button.
+Unzip it, and open a terminal in the resulting folder.
 Run the `toshy_setup.py` script.

 ```sh
 ./toshy_setup.py